 John Wick, the character, regenerates my optimism.
 Keanu Reeves, who inhabits him, does the same.

 There’s a reckoning happening around Keanu, around all the characters he plays—and around himself, too, as private as he should be.
 Like Bruce Lee, he’s another Asian American destabilizer to idealized masculinities and whiteness.
-He’s handsome, that’s true—but beyond looks he makes us question the deeper qualities of men, what’s attractive, what’s alpha, what we
+He’s handsome, that’s true—but beyond looks he makes us question the deeper qualities of men, what’s attractive, what’s alpha, what we want to trust—what makes us feel safe.

 Not desired, but safe.